People walking through a tunnel of lights.

 • Playgrounds

 As a kid, there's few things that are more fun than a huge playground.
-Flying across monkeybars, swinging up to the sky, diving down a slide — it's a kids paradise.
+Flying across monkeybars, swinging up to the sky, diving down a slide – it's a paradise for little ones with a big sense of adventure.
 Across the city and its suburbs, there are plenty of sites for kids to run amok and have a ball.
-Many of these playgrounds also offer picnic tables and barbecues, so you can pack a picnic or fire up the grill and spend the whole arvo soaking up some sunshine.
+Many of these playgrounds also offer tables and barbecues, so you can pack a picnic or fire up the grill and spend the whole arvo soaking up some sunshine.

 Keen for a swing at the playground?